 - assist with complaints about an aged care service that isn’t subsidised by the Australian Government

-- assist with concerns that are not related to an approved provider’s responsibilities under the Aged Care Act 1997
+- assist with concerns that are not related to a service provider’s responsibilities under the Aged Care Act 1997

 - assist with concerns that are not covered in Commonwealth HACC providers’ responsibilities under their funding agreements with the Australian Government